pjbiggs/Massey203311/Week10/Week10.md

 #### General

 We will be working within web browsers, and Firefox and Chrome are installed on the machines, or Safari if you are an Apple user.
-We will then login to RStudio Cloud using your personalised account.
-If you would like to use your own laptop in the labs on either campus, please feel free to do so.
+We will then login to Massey RStudio using your personalised account.
+If you would like to use your own laptop in the labs please feel free to do so.

-#### Manawatu (iMacs)
+#### Manawatu ScC5.10 (iMacs)

-The machines we are using for the course are Apple iMacs.
-Please use your normal Massey username and password to login to these machines.
-Please remember to ignore (i.e. cancel) the dialogue box about the network when you log in.
+The machines we can use for the course are Apple iMacs.
+Please follow the information in "Access_to_RStudio_2024.pdf" to log into these machines through the use of the VMware Horizon application.
+Please use your normal Massey username and password to login to the Windows 10 machines.

-#### Albany (PCs)

-The machines are Windows PC's so logging into them should be the same as any other Massey Windows PC.

-#### Outside Massey
+#### outside Massey

-Most likely this is your own machine, so this should not be an issue.
+Most likely this is your own machine, so this should not be an issue, but please follow the general instructions in "Access_to_RStudio_2024.pdf" about the use of your own machine and these resources.

 ### Our work today